Dosage Form: injection

 Pressor Effect with Concomitant Oxytocic Drugs

-Oxytocic drugs potentiate the pressor effect of sympathomimetic pressor amines including phenylephrine hydrochloride [see Drug Interactions (7.1)], with the potential for hemorrhagic stroke.
+Oxytocic drugs potentiate the increasing blood pressure effect of sympathomimetic pressor amines including phenylephrine hydrochloride [see Drug Interactions (7.1)], with the potential for hemorrhagic stroke.

-The following adverse reactions associated with the use of phenylephrine hydrochloride were identified in the literature.
+Adverse reactions to phenylephrine hydrochloride are primarily attributable to excessive pharmacologic activity.
+Adverse reactions reported in published clinical studies, observational trials, and case reports of phenylephrine hydrochloride are listed below by body system.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.